threedworld-mit/tdw/Documentation/python/add_ons/replicant.md

 **`self.reach_for(target, arm, absolute=True, offhand_follows=False, arrived_at=0.09, max_distance=1.5, duration=0.25, scale_duration=True, from_held=False, held_point="bottom", plan=None)`**

 Reach for a target object or position.
-One or both hands can reach for the target at the same time.
+One or both hands can reach for the same or separate targets.

 If target is an object, the target position is a point on the object.
 If the object has affordance points, the target position is the affordance point closest to the hand.